James-Ansley/python-docusaurus-template/docs/overview/python.md

 This code editor uses font files located in `static/fonts` for the run and reset buttons.
 Modifying this will alter all code editing windows.

-Cod windows are automatically inserted into documents by the modified `CodeBlock` theme component located in `src/theme/CodeBlock/index.js`.
+Code windows are automatically inserted into documents by the modified `CodeBlock` theme component located in `src/theme/CodeBlock/index.js`.
 This is a good place to pass any global/default props to the `CodeEditor` component – for example, globally setting the `showButtons` prop to have